hbunke/BibsOnGitHub/README.md

 Library Institutions and Persons on GitHub
 ==========================================

-An rapidly increasing number of libraries, librarians, and developers of library software do have an account on GitHub and publish their work as open source.
+A rapidly increasing number of libraries, librarians, and developers of library software do have an account on GitHub and publish their work as open source.
 [This list](list.md) wants to present an (incomplete) overview of these accounts.
 It started focused on Germany, but is now open for any institution or